Skip to main content

 "binance": {

-"json": { "path": "m", "type": "bool" },
+"json": { "path": "data.m", "type": "bool" },

-"transform": "CASE WHEN {v} THEN 'sell' ELSE 'buy' END"
+"transform": "CASE WHEN {v} = false THEN 'buy' ELSE 'sell' END"

 },